AI Operating Leverage

 Build the working version

-Put it into use
+Put the workflows into use

 What changes after the intervention